this-is-tobi/dotfiles/README.md

 > *For more infos use `-h` flag with the script to print help.*

+CLI completions are referenced and installed via [this file](./setup/completions.sh).

 > *Packages can come from different sources such as homebrew, apt, npm, etc...*

 > *Apt come with [WakeMeOps](https://docs.wakemeops.com/) repository.*